lovingmage/lovingmage.github.io/_pages/about.md

 - [Private distributed ledgers/ blockchains](/projects/#blockchain)
 - [Trustworthy AI/ML systems](/projects/#ai)

->**I am looking for self-motivated students starting Fall 2023, with multiple fully-funded RA positions available.
-If any of the research topics capture your interest, feel free to drop me an email along with your CV**
+<span style="color:blue"> **I am looking for self-motivated students starting Fall 2023, with multiple fully-funded RA positions available.
+If any of the research topics capture your interest, feel free to drop me an email along with your CV.** </span>